Anatomy of a Canning Jar

 Lid and sealing compound alternative – reusable canning lids

-Emmaline had never even heard of reusable canning lids and she loves to can.
-We decided to include them here to help others to know and understand there are some other options available.
-We also want you to have the most success using these lids as there are a few slight differences.
+I decided to include these here to help others to know and understand there are some other options available.
+I also want you to have the most success using these lids as there are a few slight differences.

 Differences Between Regular Canning Lids and Reusable Canning Lids